TetherIA/aero-open-sdk/README.md

 - To fix this, you can either:

   1. Add the Python Scripts directory (e.g., `C:\Users\<YourName>\AppData\Local\Programs\Python\Python310\Scripts`) to your system PATH.
-  2. Or use the recommended `py` command to launch the GUI directly:
+  2. Or use the `py` launcher command to launch the GUI directly:
       ```bash
       py -m aero_open_sdk
       ```